bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 ## Approach :

-The team came up with generic , re-usable , scalable Machine Learning model which can help address above challenges.
+The team came up with generic , re-usable , scalable Machine Learning model which can help seller address above challenges.
-The seller can trained thier specific model with their sales data for last few years and model will be capable
+The seller can trained thier specific model with their sales data for last few years and model will be able to predict optimum lot size for next few months.
+The ML model will be customized , trained and deployed seperately for each seller to improve the accuracy based out of seller

 ### Description :